Soldier's 103-year-old chocolate found

 Troops serving in France during the first Christmas of the war were given the Colonies Gift Tins, made in Mansfield, Nottinghamshire.

-Just one of the 10 bars had been eaten and it is being sold at an antiques auction on Tuesday.
+Just one of the 10 bars had been eaten and the tin is being sold at an antiques auction on Tuesday.

 Paul Cooper, of Scunthorpe-based auctioneers Eddisons CJM, said: "Even the tin is rare but to find the chocolate still inside is just unreal.